groue/CombineTraits/README.md

 This library provides safe construction and subscription to publishers that conform to specific traits.

-- **Single** publishers are guaranteed to publish exactly one element, or an error.
+- **Single** publishers are guaranteed to publish exactly one value, or an error.

     In the Combine framework, the built-in `Just`, `Future` and `URLSession.DataTaskPublisher` are examples of such publishers.